 Kentucky bluegrass is the second most widely grown cool-season species in North Carolina because it has a dark green color, a medium to fine texture, and, due to its aggressive rhizome system, can recover from stresses.
 It prefers fertile, well-limed soils and full sun to moderate shade.
 Kentucky bluegrass is often mixed with other cool-season grasses like tall fescue to enhance the ability of the turfgrass stand to recover from stresses.
 Kentucky bluegrass is often confused with tall fescue and/or perennial ryegrass.
 However, Kentucky bluegrass has a boat-shaped leaf tip and distinctive light-colored lines on both sides of the midrib.

-Follow September-November fertilization guidelines.
-Fertilize between February 15 and March 15 at the rate of 1 pound of nitrogen per 1,000 square feet.
-Quick-release sources of nitrogen, such as urea (46-0-0) and ammonium nitrate (34-0-0), should be watered in immediately to prevent foliar burn.
+If the field was not fertilized in February, fertilize before March 15 at the rate of 1 pound of nitrogen per 1,000 square feet.
+Water in quick-release sources of nitrogen, such as urea (46-0-0) and ammonium nitrate (34-0-0), to prevent foliar burn.

 Follow September-November guidelines.

 Do not cultivate soil when the temperature is consistently higher than 80°F.